Top 5 Onboard Marine Battery Chargers for your Boat

 Factors to Consider When Choosing a Marine Battery Charger

 Okay, so you’re ready to upgrade your boat’s charging system – awesome!
 But hold your horses before you click that “buy now” button.
-There are a few key factors you’ll want to consider to make sure you’re getting the right charger for your needs.
+There are a few key factors you’ll want to consider to make sure you’re getting the right marine battery chargers for your needs.

 First up, let’s talk about charging capacity and output.
 This is basically how much juice your charger can pump out, usually measured in amps.
 I made the mistake of buying an underpowered charger for my first boat, and it took forever to charge my batteries.
 Not fun when you’re itching to get out on the water!
 As a rule of thumb, you want a charger that can output about 10% of your battery’s amp-hour rating.
 We have an article here on the Best Marine Batteries with specifications.